The Waiting Rooms, Warkworth, Northumberland, UK

 - Central heating radiators in lounge and bedroom controlled from station house, woodburner in lounge (fuel provided for first two nights), additional electric oil filled radiator in bedroom, electric heater in kitchen.
 Heated towel rail in bathroom.

-All linen is 100% cotton with a super king woollen Devon Duvet and pillows (the very best for allergy sufferers and alternatives available - see Pillow menu).
-We also supply bathroom towels, dressing gowns, and beach towels.
-Our sofa and bed throws are for use in the cottage only, we do provide a picnic blanket you can take out on your trips as well as a flask.
+Our sofa and bed throws are for use in the cottage only, we do provide a picnic blanket you can take out on your trips.

 As we are in the north it is much cooler up here and I'd recommend bringing layered clothing as well as your waterproofs for walking/boat trips.
 We provide a golf umbrella in the cottage.